 Assistant Professor of Piano

 The Washington Post praised Kennard's "powerful and involved music making," describing him as "a strong luminous pianist."
 His 2011 debut album received a rave review in American Record Guide, which pronounced it "a hidden gem," attesting to its "perfect blend of lyricism and romantic passion," "huge romantic sound, and bold melodic vision."
 It proclaimed that he "plays the dickens out of the Stravinsky [Three Movements from Petrushka]" and "plays Chopin's Preludes with more poise and vision than most pianists who have recorded them."
 Fanfare affirmed the enthusiastic reception, naming the album "a very desirable disc" and citing "Kennard's mastery of Chopin's idiom," its "impression of complete effortlessness" and "emotional responsiveness."
 The review characterized his playing as "full of life and sparkle," summing up: "while I wouldn't necessarily say that Kennard outclasses Ashkenazy, Rubinstein, Moravec, Ohlsson...in this repertoire, he surely equals them."
-His most rece nt disc featuring sonatas of Domenico Scarlatti was released by Naxos in Q1 2017.
+His most recent disc featuring sonatas of Domenico Scarlatti was released by Naxos in 2017, and he is scheduled to record a new album for Delos in 2018, featuring works by 20th century American composers.

-Kennard has appeared as soloist with such orchestras as the Prague Radio Symphony, NHK Chamber Orchestra (Japan), Yomiuri Nippon Symphony Orchestra, Osaka Symphony Orchestra, Yamagata Symphony Orchestra, Sendai Philharmonic, Kyushu Symphony Orchestra, Orchestre National de Belgique, Orchestre Royal de Chambre (Belgium), Chamber Orchestra of Frankfurt (Germany), Orchestre Philharmonique du Maroc (Morocco), Orquesta Sinfonica de Chile, Orquesta Filarmo'nica de Montevideo, Orquesta Sinfonica Regional (Uruguay), Sinfonia Perugina (Italy), Orquesta Sinfonica Nacional (Dominican Republic), New Amsterdam Symphony Orchestra, Indianapolis Chamber Orchestra and the orchestras of Charleston, Sioux City, Hilton Head, and Honolulu.
+Kennard has appeared as soloist with the Prague Radio Symphony, NHK Chamber Orchestra (Japan), Yomiuri Nippon Symphony Orchestra, Osaka Symphony Orchestra, Yamagata Symphony Orchestra, Sendai Philharmonic, Kyushu Symphony Orchestra, Orchestre National de Belgique, Orchestre Royal de Chambre (Belgium), Chamber Orchestra of Frankfurt (Germany), Orchestre Philharmonique du Maroc (Morocco), Orquesta Sinfonica de Chile, Orquesta Filarmo'nica de Montevideo (Uruguay), Orquesta Sinfonica Regional (Uruguay), Sinfonia Perugina (Italy), Orquesta Sinfonica Nacional (Dominican Republic), New Amsterdam Symphony Orchestra, Indianapolis Chamber Orchestra, and the orchestras of Charleston, Hawaii, Sioux City, Hilton Head, and Honolulu.

-He has appeared in recital and chamber music in such venues as Carnegie Hall's Stern Auditorium, Lincoln Center's Alice Tully Hall, the Kennedy Center Terrace Theater, Salle Cortot (Paris), Palais des Beaux-arts and Theatre Royal de la Monnaie (Brussels), Gulbenkian Foundation (Lisbon), Chopin Society (Warsaw), Teatro Caio Melisso (Spoleto), Sala dei Notari (Perugia), Tokyo Opera City Hall, Yomiuri Otemachi Hall (Tokyo), Yamaha Hall (Tokyo), Seoul Arts Center, Hong Kong City Hall, Mohamed V Theater (Morocco), and Teatro del Lago (Chile).
+He has appeared in recital and chamber music in such venues as Carnegie Hall, Lincoln Center, the Kennedy Center, Salle Cortot (Paris), Palais des Beaux-arts (Brussels), Gulbenkian Foundation (Lisbon), Chopin Society (Warsaw), Teatro Caio Melisso (Spoleto), Sala dei Notari (Perugia), Tokyo Opera City Hall, Seoul Arts Center, Hong Kong City Hall, Mohamed V Theater (Morocco), Teatro del Lago (Chile), and many more.

-His first teacher was Ellen Masaki.
+Sean's first teacher was Ellen Masaki.
 He received a Bachelor of Music from the Curtis Institute of Music in 2004.
 In his final year at Curtis he won the institute's Sergei Rachmaninoff Award, given to one graduating pianist each year.
 After subsequent work with pianist Enrique Graf he received a Master of Music from the Juilliard School (studios of Jerome Lowenthal and Robert McDonald) and spent the following two years in the studio of Richard Goode.
-In 2016, he completed the residential portion of the Doctor of Musical Arts degree program at Yale University working with Boris Berman and joined the piano faculty at Stetson University in 2017.
+In 2016 he completed the residential portion of the Doctor of Musical Arts degree program at Yale University working with Boris Berman and joined the faculty at Stetson University as Assistant Professor and Piano Area Coordinator in 2017.

 - Doctor of Musical Arts (anticipated 2020), Yale University School of Music